Model product stock

 }

-// Creates a product stock record synchronously
+/// Creates a product stock record asynchronously.

 private void CreateProductStockRecord(int contentItemId)